Thunder-Compute/thunder-compute-documentation/guides/using-thunder-compute-with-docker.md

 docker run -e TNR_API_TOKEN=<your_api_token_here> <your_image>
 ```

-## Step 4: Use tnr run to Execute Commands
+## 4. Use tnr run to Execute Commands

 Prefix your commands with tnr run to execute them on a remote GPU: